robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 ### Create a QEWD Installation Folder

-The first step is to create a new QEWD installation folder for the *info_service* MicroService.
+Create a new QEWD installation folder for the *info_service* MicroService.
 In this example I'll create the folder:

         C:\qewd-info-service